How to Find the Perfect Ethical Engagement Ring

 Engagement rings are designed to be a happy, once-in-a-lifetime purchase, and will last forever with the proper care.
 For this reason, they are well suited for resale and tend to outlast their original owners.
 There is a huge array of unique and beautiful engagement rings out there which can be given as they are or modified to your specifications if you have something specific in mind.
 As jewellery like this tends to keep its condition and value easily, there’s certainly no need to create demand for new materials.
 What’s more, shopping for a second hand ring will certainly give you a much wider choice of styles and designs, thus giving you better odds of finding THE ring on your first look!

-Here at EST 1897 we have a wide range of rings available, all of which have been professionally inspected, cleaned and refurbished to an as-new standard.
-All pieces come with a 1-year guarantee and a certificate of authenticity.
+Here at Est1897 we have a wide range of rings available, all of which have been professionally inspected, cleaned and refurbished to an as-new standard.
+All pieces come with a 1-year warranty and a certificate of authenticity.
 Browse our brilliant and unique selection of pre-loved rings here – our jewellery is sourced from auction houses across the UK by our experts to ensure quality and choice.
 Our selection of available rings is changing all the time, so keep checking back if you can’t see exactly what you want.

 Proposing to your partner (or being proposed to) is certainly a big highlight of anyone’s life.
 It’s important to be happy with your choice of engagement ring on an ethical level, as well as an aesthetic one.
 This is so that it can be fully enjoyed as humanity moves toward a more sustainable and more peaceful future.